eldipa/book-of-gehn/posts/threading/lock-free/queue/2020-03-22-Lock-Free-Queue-Part-I.md

 the data even if the code say so.
 Keep reading. {% endcall %}

-Changing the order doesn't fix the problem: a producer may move the head before writing, trying to *reserver* the space but now a consumer may forward the tail before the data was actually written reading entries that are empty.
+Changing the order doesn't fix the problem: a producer may move the head before writing, trying to *reserve* the space but now a consumer may forward the tail before the data was actually written reading entries that are empty.

 The problem is that the write **and** the move of the head is not a single